Refrigerator and Freezer, Cold Store Clothing

 Men's synthetic | Women's synthetic

 There isn't a single best answer for everyone and there are plenty of options to find what works best for you.
-Slightly loose rather than tight fitting is better so blood flow isn't restricted and gives a bit of space for an additional layer underneath.
+This kind of clothing is usually sized loose rather than tight to give space for an additional layers underneath.